- Designed For

 Coffee and lunch are provided each day of the class.

-What Do Past Students Say?
+What Do Past Students Say About this Cider Course?

 "I don't know how anyone could start a cidery without doing a workshop such as the OSU offering.
 A cidery is a business.
 It's not just pitching yeast on juice.
 There's marketing, management, law, intellectual property, finance and production knowledge - all of those things the OSU course covers in adequate detail.
 Those who attend can hit the ground running with starting a true cider operation - just like I did."